-World Heritage-listed pilot sites
+World Heritage listed pilot sites

-World Heritage-listed coral reef sites are the jewels in the crown of the world's coral reefs.
-A World Heritage listing demonstrates a site's ecological significance, outstanding universal value, exceptional biodiversity and natural beauty.
-Five World Heritage-listed coral reef sites have been selected: Australia's Great Barrier Reef and Ningaloo Reef, Palau's Rock Islands, the Belize Barrier Reef, and the Lagoons of New Caledonia.
+World Heritage listed coral reef sites are the jewels in the crown of the world's coral reefs.
+A UNESCO World Heritage listing demonstrates a site's ecological significance, outstanding universal value, exceptional biodiversity and natural beauty.
+Five World Heritage listed coral reef sites have been selected for the pilot: Australia's Great Barrier Reef and Ningaloo Reef, Palau's Rock Islands, the Belize Barrier Reef, and the Lagoons of New Caledonia.